McGill Faculty of Law: Reputation

-Graduates of the Faculty consistently account for one quarter of Canada's Supreme Court clerkships, more than any law school in Canada.
+Graduates of the faculty consistently account for one quarter of Canada's Supreme Court clerkships, more than any law school in Canada.
 One of the small number of elite law schools internationally that may submit International Court of Justice (ICJ) clerkship applications, it also consistently places graduates at the ICJ, and has a better placement record than any other Canadian law school.

 Its flagship law review, the McGill Law Journal, is the most cited law faculty review by Canada's Supreme Court, and was ranked the best overall student-run law journal in the world outside of the United States.
 It also publishes the Canadian Guide to Uniform Legal Citation, the standard reference work for almost all Canadian law reviews, Canadian law schools, and courts.

 The McGill University Faculty of Law has consistently placed among the top three ranking law schools in Canada, and has historically placed in the top 35 law schools globally on multiple ranking systems.
-It was recently ranked the 41st best law school worldwide in the 2025 QS World University Rankings.
+It was recently ranked the 30th best law school worldwide in the 2026 QS World University Rankings.
 It was ranked the 33rd best law school in the world in the 2025 Times Higher Education World University Rankings, marking consistent showings for McGill in the top 35 worldwide in the ranking.
-For the 2023 ranking, the Times Higher Education ranked the Faculty the 17th best law school in the world.
+For the 2023 ranking, the Times Higher Education ranked the faculty the 17th best law school in the world.

-In 2025, the McGill University Faculty of Law placed 2nd place in the prestigious Willem C. Vis Moot International Competition out of a total of a cohort of 384 international law schools.
+In 2025, the McGill University Faculty of Law placed 2nd in the prestigious Willem C. Vis Moot International Competition, out of a total of 384 international law schools.

 In 2023, the McGill University Faculty of Law had a 97.3% bar pass rate, the best rate in Quebec.

-UN Universal Declaration of Human Rights
+Universal Declaration of Human Rights

 McGill Law’s connection to the United Nations Universal Declaration of Human Rights (UDHR) is rooted in the work of McGill scholar John Peters Humphrey, who served as the principal drafter of early versions of the Declaration while affiliated with the United Nations.
 McGill now preserves his papers in the Humphrey fonds, which include early handwritten drafts, correspondence with Eleanor Roosevelt, lecture notes, and records of his human rights advocacy.
 In 2025, UNESCO inscribed the Humphrey Archives on its Memory of the World International Register, recognizing McGill’s foundational contribution to documenting the UDHR’s drafting history.